In a NutshellYour FICO® scores can range from poor to excellent. Find out where you stand, what it means and how you can improve your credit.

 Why is having high credit scores important?

 Higher scores can help you qualify for a loan or credit card with better terms, like a lower interest rate, which can save you money on interest payments.
 High credit scores could also make it easier to be approved for an apartment rental and may even lead to lower car insurance premiums.

 The general guidelines for what FICO qualifies as poor or excellent credit scores are just that — guidelines.

-Lenders may have different specifications for what they consider to be good or bad credit, and they could have unique requirements when determining which applications to accept and what terms and rates to offer.
+Lenders may have different specifications for what they consider to be good or bad credit, and they could have unique requirements when determining which applications to accept and what terms and rates to offer to borrowers.

 Minimum credit scores may be one of these requirements.
-However, for some lenders your eligibility could still depend on other factors, such as your debt-to-income ratio.
+But for some lenders your eligibility could still depend on other factors, such as your debt-to-income ratio.

 With some lenders, even if you have excellent FICO® scores, your application could be denied.
 This could happen for a variety of reasons.
 A credit card issuer may turn you down because you already have several open accounts with the company, recently opened other cards, or have past-due payments with the issuer, for example.

 While the FICO® credit score ranges vary depending on the model, the same basic factors go into determining your base scores.
 Of the five basic credit-scoring factors, making on-time payments and keeping your credit utilization rate low tend to be the most important in determining your scores.